 The fizzy bubbles that differentiate soft drinks from other beverages can actually serve to reduce your body’s supply of calcium.
 The long-term use of soft drinks may influence the development of bone conditions such as osteoporosis.

 The majority of soft drinks contain this stimulant.
 This can also decrease the body’s blood calcium reserves, but it also adds a false energy boost that can contribute to stress.
 Stress in turn can contribute to weight gain.
 Weight gain can contribute to the development of diabetes.

 Diet Soft Drinks

-There may be better answers for satisfying a sweet tooth in the natural substitute Stevia, but in the meantime a reduction in the total amount of soft drinks you consume may be a wise step toward better overall heath.
+There may be better answers for satisfying a sweet tooth in the natural substitute Stevia, but in the meantime, a reduction in the total amount of soft drinks you consume may be a wise step toward better overall health.